 Pitkin County has over 60 miles of free cross-country and snowshoe trails to suit all levels- some of these areas are even dog-friendly.
 Check out the Roaring Fork Valley’s top spots for free-heeling it, lift tickets be damned.

-The ideal place to take a lesson and get details on the three free Nordic trail systems/centers in the Roaring Fork Valley (the others are Snowmass and Spring Gulch, deets below).
+The Aspen Nordic Center is the ideal place to take a lesson and get details on the three free Nordic trail systems/centers in the Roaring Fork Valley (the others are Snowmass and Spring Gulch, deets below).
 Located on the Aspen Golf Course, it’s convenient, groomed, and particularly good for skate-skiing.

-Located on the Snowmass Golf Course, the center provides over six miles of trails for Nordic pursuits; other trails lead up to Snowmass Mountain and to Aspen.
+Located on the Snowmass Golf Course, the Snowmass Cross Country Center provides over six miles of trails for Nordic pursuits; other trails lead up to Snowmass Mountain and to Aspen.
 You can also rent gear, and take group or private lessons tours.

 Aspen is considered one of the most uphill-friendly ski resorts in the nation.
 This calorie-blasting pastime is fast becoming a major draw at all four Aspen-area ski resorts, where you can uphill on select routes.
 Consult the above link for details on access, permissible times, and downloads (some, but not all of the routes have chairlift or gondola access down the mountain).
 Reward yourself at the top of Tiehack or Elk Camp with breakfast or a cocktail.